Models of hypersurfaces and Bruhat-Tits buildings: Introduction

 \begin{corollary} A semistable model is also minimal. \end{corollary}

-As we will discuss below, the converse of Corollary \ref{cor:semistable_reduction} is not true.
-Kollar has shown that there always exists a minimal hypersurface model of $X$.
-But there may not exist a semistable model, unless we allow to replace the field $K$ by a finite extension.

-The explicit definition of the function $\phi_F$ can be used to devise an algorithm for finding a rational point $b\in\B_K$ where $\phi_F$ achieves its minimal value $m_F$.
-See \S \ref{subsec:algorithm}.
-This algorithm requires a solution to a problem we formulate in \S \ref{sec:stability} (`finding instabilities', see Problem \ref{prob:find_instability}).
-This is obvious for $n=1$, and we give a solution for $n=2$ (Proposition \ref{prop:plane_curves}), similar to the content of \cite[\S 7]{ES}.
-We end up with an algorithm which determines a semistable model of any plane curve $X$ over $K$, if one exists.

-Proposition \ref{prop:stability_function_intro} implies that a stable model $\X$ of $X$ over $K$ is unique up to isomorphism (if it exists).
-In general, the set of isomorphism classes of semistable models of $X$ corresponds to the set of vertices of $\B_K$ contained in the subset $M_F$.
-If $K$ is a local field (i.e.\ the residue field $k$ is finite) then $\B_K$ is locally compact (Remark \ref{rem:building} (iii)).
-It follows easily that $M_F$ is compact and therefore contains at most a finite number of vertices.
-In other words, $X$ has at most a finite number of nonisomorphic semistable models (see also \cite[Theorems 4.1.2 and 5.2.3]{Kollar97}).
-So for $K$ a local field our algorithm mentioned above can be extended to an algorithm which finds all semistable models of a plane curve $X$ (see also \cite[\S 9]{ES}).
+The converse of Corollary~\ref{cor:stability_function_intro} is false: by work of Koll\'ar~\cite{Kollar97}, a minimal hypersurface model always exists, but a semistable model need not exist over $K$.
+As Proposition \ref{prop:stability_function_intro} (iii) shows, the obstruction to the existence of a semistable model over $K$ is \emph{not} the lack of minimality, but rather the fact that the minimum locus $M_X$ of the stability function may fail to contain a vertex.
+This observation motivates the discussion in the next subsection, where we study how passing to finite extensions of $K$ affects the set $M_X$.

-However, if the residue field of $K$ is infinite, then the set $M_F$ will in general not be compact and may contain infinitely many vertices of $\B_K$.
-We given an explicit family of examples in \S \ref{subsec:example2}.
+We record two additional remarks for later reference. \begin{itemize} \item If the residue field of $K$ is finite, then $\B_K$ is locally compact and $M_X$ contains only finitely many vertices; hence $X$ admits only finitely many non-isomorphic semistable models (cf.~\cite[Theorems~4.1.2 and~5.2.3]{Kollar97}). \item If the residue field is infinite, the set $M_X$ need not be compact and may contain infinitely many vertices; an explicit family of such examples is given in \S~\ref{subsec:example2}. \end{itemize}

-If there is no semistable model over $K$ then our algorithm does not immediately find a minimal model, let alone all of them.
-A small modification would probably do that, but it would likely offer no advantage over the methods developed in \cite{ES}.